The "Green" Trend in Germany and What It Means for Businesses Selling to Germans?

 Indeed, German consumers state in surveys that they would pay more for a sustainable supply chain.
-Depending on the study 28 to 77 percent of Germans would pay more for "green" products.
+Depending on the study 28 to even more than 80 percent of Germans would pay more for "green" products.
 However, it is a different story to say something than actually to pay.
 When it comes to giving money, people are more reluctant.
 Studies show that when it comes to either giving money to reduce carbon or to take it for yourself, most Germans rather take most of the money for themselves.

 It is all about marketing strategy

 Having this in mind we know that it is rather difficult to convince Germans to pay a higher price just for the environment, even though it is important for them.
 But how can you charge a higher price to compensate your higher costs or how can you even increase your margin?

 By providing customers with benefits coming along with them being environment-friendly, benefits for the customer itself rather than only for the environment.
 Making the customer feel being responsible and superior about buying environment-friendly products.
 Also, to provide customers reputation and prestige among their social contacts for buying such "green" products.